Options Trading – Excel Spreadsheet

-In this post, I will be explaining how the use of excel and similar tools can be beneficial for options trading.
-At the end of the article, I’ve provided a link to the video tutorial for options pricing in excel using marketxls.
-But before starting let us understand why beginners must be extra careful with options trading and if there a way to simplify options trading.
+How the use of excel and similar tools can be beneficial for options trading.
+Watch the video tutorial for options pricing in excel using MarketXLS.
+Why beginners must be extra careful with options trading and if there a way to simplify options trading.

 Options trading can be extremely lucrative.
 When trading options, it’s possible to profit if stocks go up, down, or sideways.
 You can use option strategies to cut losses, protect gains, and control large chunks of stock with a relatively small cash outlay.
 Also, options provide many ways to protect and hedge your risks against volatility and unexpected movements in the market.